 Can you think like your customer?

 What’s the first thing that comes to your mind when you hear the word ‘customer experience’?
-If you ask me, my mind goes from how Coca-Cola cracked their ‘Share a Coke’ campaign, to how Ralph Lauren made garment trials an experience with intelligent mirrors, to how Swedish giant Ikea is evolving every day to meet changing customer expectations.
+If you ask me, my mind goes from how Coca-Cola cracked their ‘Share a Coke’ campaign, to how Ralph Lauren made garment trial experiences with intelligent mirrors, to how Swedish giant IKEA is evolving every day to meet changing customer expectations.

-Though I would say it is no rocket science, but it is easier said than done.
+Though I would say it is not rocket science, however, it is easier said than done.
 The challenge that businesses face is they misunderstand the fact that mapping a customer journey is representative of an experience and not the experience itself.
 Depending on who your customer is, over time, the map is going to change and evolve.

 We can already start seeing the shapes of our future job market, and some of the scenarios technology will generate, as follows:

 So, where do you begin?
 Before identifying the key steps that your customer takes while interacting with your organisation, start by knowing your customer.
 Today, it is easy to know your customer by online following their browsing habits, purchase history, social profiles etc. Once you have their information, create buyer personas.
 Personas will help you create experiences for the right people, on the right touch point, at the right time.
 Now, let us come back to the key stages your persona goes through when and while interacting with your brand.

 Awareness → Consideration → Purchase → Service → Loyalty

 It is crucial to identify touch-points at each stage of the customer journey.
 Touch-points could vary depending on the nature of your business.
 A typical stage and touch-point model would look like: